conan-io/docs/reference/config_files/settings.rst

 possible minor number for the Intel compiler version used, e.g, ``compiler.version=2021.1`` and ``compiler.update=311`` mean Intel version is ``2021.1.311``.
 Supported versions include the ``2021.x``, ``2022.x``, ``2023.x``, ``2024.x``, ``2025.x``, and ``2026.x`` families.
+Conan does not use the ``compiler.update`` number in the toolchain definitions, it is just a declaration of its value when users want that specific udpate to be part of the packages ``package_id`` and have different binaries for different compiler updates.

 Architectures